Guide to the Fundamentals of Business

 Small business owners are never guaranteed success.
-It’s those that take the time to learn business fundamentals and apply them early on who are generally most likely to succeed.
+It’s the ones who take the time to learn business fundamentals and apply them early on who are generally most likely to succeed.

 Whether you’re in the early stages of launching a startup, or already own a young small business, understanding these five business fundamental principles of business can go a long way toward helping you and your business thrive.